saiga143/citysegmentdeprivation/README.md

 ## 📦 Notes on Large Files

-Large datasets **not included** in the repo due to size:
+Large datasets **not included** in the repo due to size and permission restrictions:

 - SSI raster tiles
 - WRI LULC rasters (`PerCountry_Files`)
-- Global RF predictions (100M+ blocks)
+- Global RF predictions (5000+ cities)
-- City grid shapefiles, 2.5D building rasters, etc.
+- IDEABench, MN data (but redictred to the original source)

 Each notebook includes a **"Paths to edit"** section for pointing to local folders.